 “Jacobson hardly supports cutting the Constitution loose during a pandemic,” wrote Justice Neil Gorsuch for the 5-4 majority.
 “That decision involved an entirely different mode of analysis, an entirely different right, and an entirely different kind of restriction.”

-As vaccines against COVID-19 became readily available across the United States in 2021, employers, including state and federal, hospitals and health care systems started to mandate the shots among its employees.
+As vaccines against COVID-19 became readily available across the United States in 2021, employers, including government agencies, hospitals and health care systems and private corporations, started to mandate the shots among their employees.
 This followed a joint statement from major medical groups encouraging the policy.
-And state agencies, including those in California and New York, began taking steps toward requiring employees to show proof of vaccination or face regular testing.